-LOOKING AT FEES AND EXPENSES OF MUTUAL Funds Held in 401(k) Accounts
+LOOKING AT FEES AND EXPENSES OF MUTUAL FUNDS HELD IN 401(k) ACCOUNTS

 Virtually all participant-directed 401(k) plans offer a variety of pooled investment options (such as a selection of mutual funds, collective trusts, and/ or separately managed accounts), but some also include guaranteed investment contracts (GICs), company stock, or a brokerage window that provides participant access to direct investment in stocks, bonds, and other securities.
-All told, about half of the \$2.4 trillion in 401(k) plan assets at year-end 2005 was invested in mutual funds (Figure 5).25
+All told, about half (54 percent) of the \$3.0 trillion in 401(k) plan assets at year-end 2007 was invested in mutual funds (Figure 5).

-Mutual funds are required by law to disclose their fees and expenses and, as part of ongoing research, ICI studies trends in those fees and expenses.
+\Stock funds include hybrid mutual funds, which account for 18 percent of total 401(k) mutual fund assets.
+Note: Components may not add to 100 percent because of rounding.
+Sources: Investment Company Institute, Federal Reserve Board, and U.S. Department of Labor Mutual funds are required by law to disclose their fees and expenses and, as part of ongoing research, ICI studies trends in those fees and expenses.
 In addition, ICI separately tracks 401(k) plan account holdings of mutual funds.
-This article combines the results of these analyses for the first time in order to examine the fees and expenses that investors incur on mutual funds held in 401(k) accounts.28 The analysis finds that:
+This report combines the results of these analyses in order to examine the fees and expenses that investors incur on mutual funds held in 401(k) accounts.
+This analysis finds that:

-- 401(k) plan participants tend to be invested in lowcost mutual funds: - at year-end 2005, almost three-quarters of mutual fund assets in 401(k) plans were held in no-load funds: and - about one-quarter of fund assets in 401(k) plans were held in load funds, predominantly in fund shares that do not charge retirement plan participants a front-end load.
+- 401(k) plan participants tend to be invested in low-cost mutual funds; - at year-end 2007, about three-quarters of mutual fund assets in 401(k) plans were held in "no-load" funds; and - about one-quarter of fund assets in 401(k) plans were held in load funds, predominantly in fund shares that do not charge retirement plan participants a front load.